gregleo-econ/Page-Source/markdown/0. Microblog/microblog.md

 # Microblog

+## 10/19/21, 9:01 PM

+News is now **Microblog**.
+I can post right from my phone via an iOS shortcut.
+Now I’ve got nothing to say and an easy way to say it!

 ## 10/16/2021

 I have added an updated working paper [Subgame Perfect Coalition Formation](https://gregcleo.com/2.%20Working%20Papers/SPGS.html) (joint with Eugene Vorobeychik and Myrna Wooders).